Why Hire an Executive Career Coach: 5 Benefits

 By consciously developing a strong personal brand, you will boost your credibility and automatically increase your outreach efforts.
 Having your name out in the world in a way that shows you are an expert in your industry is a great way to reach those target clients.
 Be sure to make content and messaging short, sharable, and informal yet entertaining to hold your audience’s attention and keep them coming back for more.

-2. To serve as your trusted advisor
+2. Gain a trusted advisor

 a role your spouse, your team (if you have one) and your client can’t play